thanhhiep206/ruby-certificate/ruby_silver/01_Syntax_08_Methods.md

 Returns nil if module has no relationship with other_module, if other_module is not a module, or if the two values are incomparable.

 #### ==, equal?, eql?
+- ==: Returns true if obj and other have the same value.
-- obj == other → true or falseclick to toggle source **==** returns true only if obj and other are the same object This method is overridden in descendant classes to provide class-specific meaning.
+- equal?: Returns true if obj and other are the same object (memory reference: object_id)
-- equal?(other) → true or false
-**equal?** method should never be overridden by subclasses as it is used to determine object identity **a.equal?(b) if and only if a is the same object as b**
-- eql?(other) → true or false
-The eql? method returns true if obj and other refer to the same hash key
+- eql?: Returns true if obj and other have the same value and data type.

 ```ruby
 "hello" == "hello"  # true (Giá trị giống nhau)